quail-ink/docs.quail.ink/docs/writer/domain-settings.md

 1. You must own the domain name you want to add.
 2. You must be able to modify the DNS records of the domain name.
+3. The domain name must be a subdomain, such as `letters.example.com`.
+Root domain, such as `example.com`, is not supported.

 ## Add a custom domain